-Accelerating technological development and relatively low sociopolitical barriers makes this course of action very feasible; already on its way; seems inevitable; people from around the world using the platform will be the challenge not the technology; people acquiring the needed skillsets is challenge; interdimensional living may be more common by 2050; regulatory adjustments will be needed to work across borders; local regulations can be a barrier.
+- Accelerating technological development and relatively low sociopolitical barriers makes this course of action very feasible; - Already on its way; - Seems inevitable; - People from around the world using the platform will be the challenge not the technology; - People acquiring the needed skill sets is challenge; - Interdimensional living may be more common by 2050; - Regulatory adjustments will be needed to work across borders;

+• Local regulations can be a barrier.

-This is a brilliant (and marketable) idea to help set up business between self-employed people and those with extra work that needs to be performed; this is one of the viable ways in which new technologies would create new conditions for self-employment; personal Al/Avatars will augment our intelligence guiding and assisting us throughout the day and finding interesting opportunities while we sleep, searching the semantic web for the most wonderful self-fulfilling activities with income possibilities and present them each morning as an array of exciting experiences to fill the day, since everybody (way before 2050) can connect to nearly everybody and everything around the world, Al/Avatars using smart contracts make it easy to create new work and barter opportunities that are exciting and develop one's potential; will be achieved by the proposed date: my own Al/avatar would provide me more choice and better insight into opportunities that I can pursue as an individual or as an entrepreneur leading an organization; the challenge is how to make such a system accessible to all; any activity that can make global markets more efficient is welcome; very useful for marginalized people and economies; effective way to expand access to goods and services; great for computer-savvy individuals who aspire to be entrepreneurs, but what about the rest of the population; unless the education/apprenticing/experience side of it is addressed, such Al/avatars will help the already more capable find self-employment worldwide, so it might not have a significant impact on overall self-employment worldwide; this could be an option, but productive work can't be programmed so easily; for small pieces of straightforward work, this could be very effective and technically very feasible, however, many, if not most people who leave a workplace today do so because they don't like the person they work for, many people who work for themselves do so because they find it difficult to work for others, or others don't like to work with them, so the real value of an Al/Avatar will be if it can match people who like to work together.
+- This is a brilliant (and marketable) idea to help set up business between selfemployed people and those with extra work that needs to be performed; - This is one of the viable ways in which new technologies would create new conditions for self-employment; - Personal Al/avatars will augment our intelligence guiding and assisting us throughout the day and finding interesting opportunities while we sleep, searching the semantic web for the most wonderful self-fulfilling activities with income possibilities and present them each morning as an array of exciting experiences to fill the day, since everybody (way before 2050) can connect to nearly everybody and everything around the world.
+Al/avatars using smart contracts make it easy to create new work and barter opportunities that are exciting and develop one's potential; - Will be achieved by the proposed date; - My own Al/avatar would provide me more choice and better insight into opportunities that I can pursue as an individual or as an entrepreneur leading an organization; - Any activity that can make global markets more efficient is welcome; - The challenge is how to make such a system accessible to all; - Unless the education/apprenticing/ experience side of it is addressed, such Al/avatars will help the already more capable find self-employment worldwide, so it might not have a significant impact on overall self-employment worldwide; - Very useful for marginalized people and economies; - Effective way to expand access to goods and services;

+- Great for computer-savvy individuals who aspire to be entrepreneurs, but what about the rest of the population? - This could be an option, but productive work can't be programmed so easily; - For small pieces of straightforward work, this could be very effective and technically very feasible; however, many, if not most people who leave a workplace today do so because they don't like the person they work for, many people who work for themselves do so because they find it difficult to work for others, or others don't like to work with them, so the real value of an Al/avatar will be if it can match people who like to work together.